HPInc/Anyware-Certification/README.md

 > Be sure to confirm that your Endpoint Management Software is compatible with the Trust Center version you intend to use.

 > [!TIP]
-> **Key Takeaway:** Reader should be able to describe the functionality of the HP Anyware Trust Center and navigate the administrator guide.
+> **Key Takeaway:** Reader should be able to describe the functionality of the HP Anyware Trust Center, the components it interfaces with, and navigate the administrator guide.